Who is eligible for a scholarship?

 What materials will I need for the application?

-The specific materials needed for each scholarship will be detailed in the online application, but in general, you should be prepared to submit:
+The specific materials required for each scholarship are detailed in the online application.
+In general, be prepared to submit:

-- The Expected Family Contribution (EFC) from your FAFSA Student Aid Report (SAR)
+- Expected Family Contribution (EFC) from your FAFSA Student Aid Report (SAR)

 - A personal essay and any additional material required for specific scholarships